-A student who achieves less than a C (2.0) cumulative GPA is placed on academic probation for the following term.
+Students who achieve less than a C (2.0) cumulative GPA is placed on academic probation for the following term.
 Failure to obtain a 2.0 cumulative GPA for the year may result in dismissal.
+The registrar will notify students if they are being placed on academic probation.